krozgrov/ha-omlet-integration/README.md

 # Omlet Home Assistant Integration

-A **custom integration for Home Assistant** that connects your Omlet Smart Coop and related devices, enabling monitoring and control directly from Home Assistant using the Omlet Python SDK.
+A **custom integration for Home Assistant** that connects your Omlet Smart Coop and related devices, enabling monitoring and control directly from Home Assistant using the Omlet Offical API.

 ## Features

-- **Device Support:** Automatically detect and add supported Omlet devices like the Autodoor.
+- **Device Support:** Automatically detect and add supported Omlet devices like the Smart Autodoor.
 - **Entity Creation:**
   - Monitor battery levels, Wi-Fi signal strength, and device uptime.
   - Control and monitor the door state (`open`, `closed`) and light state (`on`, `off`).